Vietnamese Americans

-Vietnamese Americans (Người Mỹ gốc Việt, /vi/) are Americans of Vietnamese ancestry.
-They constitute a major part of all overseas Vietnamese.
+Vietnamese Americans (người Mỹ gốc Việt) are Americans of Vietnamese ancestry.
+They constitute the largest part of the Vietnamese diaspora.
 As of 2023, over 2.3 million people of Vietnamese descent live in the United States, making them the fourth largest Asian American ethnic group.
-The majority (60%) are immigrants, while 40% were born in the United States.
-The number includes people of other ethnicities such as Montagnards, Tais, Chams, or Hoa Chinese.
+The majority (about 60%) are immigrants, while 40% were born in the United States.

 The Vietnamese American population grew significantly after 1975, when a large wave of South Vietnamese refugees arrived in the U.S. following the end of the Vietnam War.
+Rooted in the experience of communist violence and oppression, the Vietnamese American community is marked by a prevalent anticommunist and oftentimes conservative identity.
 Today, over half of Vietnamese-Americans reside in California and Texas, particularly in metropolitan areas like Los Angeles, Houston, and San Jose.

 History

 Early arrivals (pre-1975)

 The history of Vietnamese Americans is relatively recent.
 Early arrivals included both laborers and elites.
 Among them was Ho Chi Minh, who later became a Vietnamese communist leader.
 He arrived in 1912 as a ship’s cook, although parts of his American experience may have been embellished.

 According to the U.S. Department of Homeland Security's Office of Immigration Statistics, the earliest recorded instances of Vietnamese individuals obtaining lawful permanent resident (LPR) status in the United States occurred between 1951 and 1959, when 290 Vietnamese were granted residency.
 These numbers began to grow during the Vietnam War, with around 2,949 Vietnamese obtaining LPR status between 1960 and 1969.
 Between 1955 and 1974, about 18,000 immigrants from Vietnam were admitted to the U.S.